-The Australian Psychedelic Society (APS) are a grassroots community-based organisation that firmly believe in the decriminalisation and safe use of psychedelics.
+The Australian Psychedelic Society (APS) is a grassroots, community-based not-for-profit.
+We strongly support the decriminalisation and informed use of psychedelics.

-A large body of our work involves advocacy and changing narratives surrounding psychedelics.
-This includes raising awareness and educating our community, leaders, physicians (and everyone in between) on the potential health benefits, risks and outcomes when using these medicines, regardless of whether it be recreational use, for mental health, physical health, spiritual development, consciousness exploration or other reasons.
+A large amount of our work involves advocacy and changing narratives around psychedelics.
+This includes raising awareness and educating our community (including leaders, physicians, and the general public) about the potential health benefits and risks when using these medicines, whether they are used recreationally, for mental health, physical health, spiritual development, consciousness exploration or other reasons.

-We hope that in creating communities across Australia we can better advocate for the decriminalisation of psychedelics and break stigmas associated with their use.
+We hope that in creating communities across Australia we can better advocate for the decriminalisation of psychedelics and reduce stigma associated with their use.

 Featured Posts